This challenge “how to stop an addiction” has numerous sides since one’s success depends on the following factors:

 How to stop addictions and their vicious circles

 Possible symptoms of low body O2 include, but are not limited to chronic fatigue, confused thinking, and depression.
 Potential addictive substances can often be respiratory depressants, like codeine, morphine, and high doses of alcohol.
 Therefore, they reduce or slow down breathing and cause a temporary boost in brain and body oxygenation.
 On the other hand, some addictive substances can be stimulants which increase metabolic rates, as in the case of caffeine, low doses of alcohol, or cigarettes.
 Then these substances provide a transitory feeling of energy, improved concentration, and fitness.

-The significant problems with these addictive substances are related to their withdrawal symptoms and toxicity that produce stress on the organs of elimination and increase ventilation.
-Therefore, due to the toxicity of the addictive substance, addicts suffer from increased hyperventilation and deterioration in one's physical and mental condition.
-Increased breathing later requires elevanted doses of the addictive substance.
+The major problems with these addictive substances are related to their withdrawal symptoms and toxicity that produce stress on the organs of elimination and increase ventilation.
+Therefore, due to the toxicity of the addictive substance, addicts suffer from increased hyperventilation and deterioration in one’s physical and mental condition.
+Increased breathing later requires increased doses of the addictive substance.
 This forms the vicious circle of addiction.
 As a result, body O2 content gets below 20 seconds, and later even under 10 seconds.
 You can learn how to stop an addiction naturally from clinical experience of more than 160 Soviet and Russian doctors.

 You can stop an addiction, if you start to slow down your breathing towards the medical norm, while practicing any breathing exercises that increase brain and body oxygenation.
 However, the best results are achieved with those breathing techniques that employ meditation methods.
 These methods teach the person to recognize own abnormal or negative thinking patterns.